Kentucky flag

 State Requirements

 Kentucky has moderate homeschool requirements.
-Families must homeschool for at least 185 days per year.
-You'll need to file notice with your local school district.
+Families must log at least 1062 hours of instruction per year, and you'll file notice with your local school district.

 School days